Barcelona v Chelsea: 'Joyous' Lionel Messi joins the Champions League 100 club

 One understated change instigated by Valverde in the past few weeks has been a tweak in midfield, with Ivan Rakitic dropping back into a more defensive role alongside Sergio Busquets.

-Rakitic was almost impeccable on Wednesday night.
+Rakitic was almost impeccable on Wednesday.
 He completed 74 passes, more than any other player, at a conversion rate of 94.6%, with his controlled and sensible passing keeping his team ticking over in the way Busquets has done for so many years.

-This change to a 'double pivot', with two midfielders shielding the back four, rather than Busquets filling the role by himself, fills two functions: firstly, it gives the defence more protection, and secondly it allows Busquets to advance further forward to link up with Messi.
+This change to a 'double pivot', with two midfielders shielding the back four, rather than Busquets filling the role by himself, fills two functions: it gives the defence more protection, and allows Busquets to advance further forward to link up with Messi.

 However, both Rakitic and Busquets are relatively slow and that was repeatedly exposed in this game, with both Eden Hazard and Willian regularly using their dribbling skills to create dangerous openings for the visitors - who really deserved at least one goal for their attacking efforts.

-The 3-0 scoreline flattered Barca, with Chelsea hitting the post twice and outstanding home team centre back Samuel Umtiti producing some important interventions - he made seven interceptions, far more than any other player, and blocked three shots.
+The 3-0 scoreline flattered Barca, with Chelsea hitting the post twice and the outstanding Samuel Umtiti producing some important interventions - he made seven interceptions, far more than any other player, and blocked three shots.

 So Valverde could yet look to reshape his midfield again as his team heads into the latter stages of the competition, with the additional physical power of Paulinho - who replaced half-fit skipper Andres Iniesta for the final 35 minutes - a strong option for the Barca coach.